raufbhat-dev/Deep-Neural-Net-Numpy/README.md

 # Deep-Neural-Net-Numpy
-This code implements the deep neural net using numpy
+This code implements deep neural net using numpy